fara-nak/take-home/README.md

 docker compose down
 ```

-## RESULT
+## Result

-If everything goes well with the setup you should be able to run the server locally and in your browser you should be able to run "http://localhost:3000/" and see:
+If everything goes well with the setup you should be able to run the server locally and in your browser you should be able to run `localhost:3000` and see:

 ![alt text](image.png)

-Also if you navigate to /worker endpoint via "http://localhost:3000/worker?workerIds=1,2,3&isComplete=false" you should see:
+Also if you navigate to /worker endpoint via `localhost:3000/worker?workerIds=1,2,3&isComplete=false` you should see:

 ![alt text](image-1.png)

-similarly, if you run: "http://localhost:3000/worker?workerIds=1,2,3&isComplete=true" you should see the result as:
+similarly, if you run: `"http://`localhost:3000/worker?workerIds=1,2,3&isComplete=true` you should see the result as:

 ![alt text](image-2.png)

 same for "/location" endpoints